 The event features keynote presentations by Jaime Hernandez (10/26) and Julian Chambliss (10/27), a pre-event keynote by Jason Lutes (9/27), and on October 27, discussion panels on Fairy Tales, Folk Horror, Classical Mythology and Superheroes, and an exhibition hall filled with cartoonists selling their stuff!

-Storytelling, oral history, and ethnography can be powerful tools for the documentation of voices, memories and histories.
-They can also be catalysts for activism and social change.
+Storytelling is a powerful tool for the documentation of voices, memories and histories.
+It can also be a catalyst for activism and social change.
 In this workshop we will explore the ethics and techniques of oral history, ethnography, and storytelling as activist research methodologies.

 Intended for students, community members, staff members of non-profit cultural, community and social-service agencies, as well as professional researchers interested in learning more about audio recording options, this class will provide a basic introduction to the use of contemporary digital audio recording equipment in the context of ethnographic and oral history interviews.

 On September 7, 2018 from 5:00-7:00 PM, we will host a public reception and gallery talk at our Center in Middlebury, Vermont.
 Complimentary locally sourced food and drink, including beer, wine, craft cheeses, produce and more will be served.

 Our Discovering Community Summer Institute introduces educators to the methods of ethnographic field research and the techniques of documentary media-making and digital storytelling as a means to facilitate meaningful student involvement with the communities in which they live.
 The daily Summer Institute schedule is built around sessions led by educators, folklorists, digital media specialists, and artists.
 Over the course of the week participants will undertake a mini-field research project and explore the documentary potential of the digital medium of their choice: photography; audio; or video.